kohler/hotcrp/devel/apidoc/assignments.md

 without additional testing.
 For instance, `dry_run=1` will report warnings for potential conflicts, but `minimal_dry_run=1` will not.

 Autoassignment is often time consuming, so a successful `/autoassign` may return early, before the autoassignment completes.
 The response will list a job ID for the autoassigner.
-Query the `/job` endpoint to monitor the job and obtain its eventual output.
+Query the `/job` endpoint with `output=1` to monitor the job and obtain its eventual output.

 * param autoassigner string: Name of autoassignment action to run
 * param q